-On quite a few occasions I’ve encountered the question “How can I get into project management?”
+I’ve been asked a lot, “How can I get into project management?”

-People ask if they should start by pursuing certifications or going back to school.
+People ask if they should start by getting certificates or going back to school.

-Yes, certifications and college degrees are valuable, but not a requirement for getting real project management experience to move you along that career path.
+Yes, certifications and college degrees are valuable.
+But they’re not required for getting real project management experience to move you along that career path.

-So the answer I usually give to the question “How can I get into project management?” is usually the same, and it usually doesn’t start with either of those options.
-But Instead, I suggest the following…
+So I usually give the same answer to the question “How can I get into project management?”
+And it usually doesn’t start with either of those options.
+Instead, I suggest the following…

 I got my first project management experience in the Peace Corps, in a beautiful small town in Chile.
 It was NOT a project management position.
-Yet I coordinated projects, conducted a gaps analysis of community needs and identified resources, planned meetings, kept documentation, and dealt with small budgets.
+But I organized projects, did a gaps analysis of community needs and resources, planned meetings, and dealt with small budgets.

-(And learned Spanish and trekked the Patagonia while there, too.)
+(And I learned Spanish and trekked the Patagonia while there, too.)

 But when I filled in my Peace Corps application, I never dreamed it was the start of my project management career.

-Depending on your current work situation, you may have opportunities to take on some project support roles.
-These could provide you with great project management experience.
+Depending on your current work situation, you may be able to take on project support roles.
+These could provide you with great project experience.

 You might even be able to lead a small project right away.

-Whether you work in a huge corporation or a small startup, there could be great opportunities to lead project efforts.
+Whether you work in a huge corporation or a small startup, there could be chances to lead project efforts.
 It doesn’t matter if the project is small.
 You’ll get practical, hands-on experience even with a small project.

 Talk with your boss about your goals to get into project management.